MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-get-the-desktop.md

 ## Minimum requirements

 -    Windows 7 / Windows Server 2008 R2, or later

 -    .NET 4.5

 -    Internet Explorer 10 or later

+-    **Memory (RAM):** At least 1 GB available, 1.5 GB or more recommended.

+-    **Display:** At least 1440x900 or 1600x900 (16:9) recommended.
+Lower resolutions such as 1024x768 or 1280x800 are not recommended, as certain controls (such as the startup screen) display beyond those resolutions.

+-    **CPU:** Power BI Desktop 1 gigahertz (GHz) or faster x86- or x64-bit processor recommended.

 ## To download and install Power BI Desktop